-Even in its initial sense of referring to a people, indigenous has been used in many different contexts with sometimes very different shades of meaning.
-The term “indigenous” contains all the complexities of cultures and peoples that have chosen a particular place to call home, and among them those that either conquered or were conquered by others, and of the conquerors, either colonialists or other peoples closer to home who themselves may themselves have then been conquered.
+Even in its initial sense of referring to a people, indigenous has been used in many different contexts, sometimes with very different shades of meaning.
+The term “indigenous” contains all the complexities of cultures and peoples that have chosen a particular place to call home, including those that either conquered or were conquered by others, and, of the conquerors, either colonialists or other peoples closer to home who themselves may themselves have then been conquered.
 Its many dimensions do not all map onto the same pattern, and are employed by people claiming indigenaity for different reasons.
 Indigenous spirituality partakes of all this complexity.

-“Indigenous religion” refers to something most believe important, but where to draw its boundaries is not agreed upon.
-If we start with “indigenous people” several characteristics repeatedly appear, but sometimes not all are combined.
+“Indigenous religion” refers to something most people believe is important, but where to draw its boundaries is not agreed upon.
+If we start with “indigenous people,” several characteristics repeatedly appear, but sometimes not all.

 • Indigenous people are born within a common culture with a strong identifying sense of kinship.